shranya-cc/loan-default-prediction/README.md

 | `Loan_Default_Prediction_Using_Machine_Learning_Part_2.ipynb` | **Part 2**: Feature selection, model building, and evaluation |
 |`loan_prediction_app.py`        | Streamlit-based web application for loan predictions      |
 |`loan_prediction_pipeline.pkl`                    | Trained model used in the app
+|`loan_predictions.csv`                    | No of predictions made by the app is saved in the format of CSV files

 > The project is split across two notebooks for clarity and better observation
 > **Part 1** focuses on data cleaning and EDA, while **Part 2** builds and evaluates ML models.